One of the most common question that bike owners has in mind is,

 Think about this,

-If you've spent a couple of hundreds or even thousands on your bike, shouldn't it be fair to allocate a little budget to make sure it's safe?
+If you've spent a couple of hundreds or even thousands on your bike, shouldn't it be fair to allocate a little budget securing it?

 Abus’ products are well-known to be very reliable and of high quality.
 The ABUS Granit X-Plus 540 surely didn’t disappoint and is their flagship bike lock.